efe Consultants

 Figure 1 A sketch of a typical three-phase oil-filled power transformer

-The Institute of Electrical and Electronic Engineers (IEEE) C57.104, Guide for the Interpretation of Gases Generated in Oil-Immersed Transformers
+• IEEE C57.104 – Guide for Interpretation of Gases Generated in Oil-Immersed Transformers

 Figure 2 A sketch plan of the windings of the three-phase oil-filled power transformer

 In a typical oil-filled transformer, each of the three phase windings has four layers of winding coils: two are low-voltage (LV) comprising an inner and an outer coil, and two are high‑voltage (HV) comprising a main and a coarse regulation (CR) / fine regulation (FR) coil.
-Each of the coils comprises many turns of copper conductors that is wrapped with paper insulation.
-The LV coils are housed concentrically within the HV coils and wound onto a laminated sheet steel core.
+Each of the coils comprises many turns of copper conductors that are wrapped with paper insulation.
+The LV windings are arranged concentrically within the HV windings and wound onto a laminated steel core.

 Figure 3 The internal construction of a winding phase of the three-phase power transformer

-There are insulating spacers separating each individual concentric layer of LV & HV coils, constructed in cylinder pressboard sheets, and supported by vertical strips from wood.
+There are insulating spacers separating each individual concentric layer of LV and HV coils, constructed in cylinder pressboard sheets, and supported by vertical wooden spacers.
 The top & bottom of each winding are stacked with wooden blocks, and there are wooden structures compressing the blocks and the windings.

 Power Transformers

-The transformer may be fitted with a number of the following protection devices,
+Transformers may be equipped with the following protection and monitoring devices:

 • Liquid level indicator, a gauge that indicates the level of the insulation liquid